 We have relied exclusively on private placements with a small group of accredited investors to finance our business and operations.
-We do not have any credit facilities as a source of future funds.
+As described in more detail below, we recently entered into two line of credit agreements providing a revolving commitment of an aggregate of up to \$1.4 million but have not drawn any amounts as of the date of this report.
 We have not had any revenue since our inception and we do not currently have any revenue under contract or any immediate sales prospects.
-For the six months ended June 30, 2019, we incurred a net loss from continuing operations of \$1.7 million and used \$1.0 million in net cash from operating activities.
+For the nine months ended September 30, 2019, we incurred a net loss from continuing operations of \$2.6 million and used \$1.2 million in net cash from operating activities.
 We expect our operating costs to be substantial as we incur costs related to the clinical trials for our product candidates and that we will operate at a loss for the foreseeable future.
+At September 30, 2019, we had cash and cash equivalents totaling \$504,302.
+During the nine months ended September 30, 2019, PoC Capital made payments directly to our CRO totaling \$689,168 for amounts invoiced.
+PoC Capital also repaid us \$210,832 for clinical trial expenses we previously paid to our CRO, \$180,119 of which is included in Prepaid and Other on our condensed consolidated balance sheet at September 30, 2019.